titipata/pubmed_parser/_sources/index.rst.txt

 ========================================================================================

-Pubmed Parser is a Python library for parsing the `PubMed Open-Access (OA) subset <http://www.ncbi.nlm.nih.gov/pmc/tools/ftp//>`_ and `MEDLINE XML <https://www.nlm.nih.gov/bsd/licensee//>`_ repositories.
+Pubmed Parser is a Python library for parsing the `PubMed Open-Access (OA) subset <http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/>`_ and `MEDLINE XML <https://www.nlm.nih.gov/bsd/licensee/>`_ repositories.
 It parses this information into a Python dictionary which can be easily used for research such in text mining and natural language processing pipelines.
-See `wiki page <https://github.com/titipata/pubmed_parser/wiki/>`_ on how to download and process dataset using the repository.
+See our `Wiki page <https://github.com/titipata/pubmed_parser/wiki/>`_ or this documentation on how to download and process dataset using the repository.

 Contents